Morg207/BlissfulMusic/README.md

 - Add multiple tracks to a playlist
 - See all your loaded songs in one place
 - Select and play any track from the list
+- Track counter to tell you how many tracks you've loaded

 ▶️ **Playback Controls**
 - **Play** your selected track